 What To Do if You Think You Have a Problem

-It may sound like a cliche, but admitting you have a problem really is half the battle.
+It may sound cliche, but admitting you have a problem is half the battle.
 Acknowledging your drinking problem will allow your brain to work on correcting it actively.

 Alcohol abuse is an incredibly common problem; at any given time, the United States alone has more than 14 million problem drinkers, and in all likelihood, that figure is a gross underestimate.